eggajr001-rgb/PTEF-IQA/README.md

 ## 🏆 Evaluation Protocol & Experimental Rigor

-The evaluation protocol described in the manuscript is designed to ensure reproducibility, statistical stability, and fair comparison against prior methods.
+The evaluation protocol described in the manuscript is strictly implemented to ensure reproducibility, statistical stability, and fair comparison.

-- **Content-Disjoint Split:** For synthetic IQA datasets, data partitioning follows reference-image-level separation to avoid content leakage between training and testing subsets.
+- **Content-Disjoint Split (Verification Provided):** For synthetic IQA datasets, data partitioning strictly follows reference-image-level separation to avoid content leakage.
+Reviewers can verify this mechanism in the provided `data/` directory (e.g., the reference ID extraction logic `dis[1:3]` in `tid2013.py`).
+As a representative example, the exact label file (`tid2013_label.txt`) for TID2013 is included.
 - **Multi-Seed Evaluation:** All reported performances are averaged over multiple independent runs with different random seeds to reduce statistical fluctuation.
 - **Protocol-Consistent Reproduction:** Baseline methods were reproduced under the identical five-crop evaluation protocol and consistent data partition settings.